IMWeazel/FS25_AutoDrive_Navi_AddOn/README.md

-# FS25 AutoDrive NAvi AddOn
+# FS25 AutoDrive Navi AddOn

 Transparency notice: This mod has been created with AI.